Register here for our Spring Virtual Tour

 This is done through:

-• Use imitation of well-written works to teach writing skills
+• individual instruction and editing.use imitation of well-written works to teach writing skills

 Theme